Windows Mail

 In sum, the differences between Windows Mail and Microsoft Outlook are the same we found in the past between Outlook Express and Microsoft Outlook.

 Here is the bottom line: if you can spare a hundred dollars, Outlook will offer much more, and make organizing your life a lot easier.
-Windows Mail will be best suited for exchanging emails and pictures with your friends and family.
+Windows Mail will be best suited for exchanging emails and pictures with your friends and family, or for small and home-based businesses.